siemens/OOASP/asp_interactive_configuration/DOC.md

 Notice that, as before, this rule must consider the `active(new_id)` to define in which step the constraint is violated.
 The count, however, does not depend on the `new_id`.

-We use here two axillary predicates to avoid having to repeat the rule:
+We use here two auxiliary predicates to avoid having to repeat the rule:

 - **`ooasp_assoc_limit(V,ASSOC,max,OPT,C,CMAX)`**
   The association `ASSOC` has a maximum limit of `MAX` when an object of class `C` is of class type `OPT`, where `OPT` is `1` or `2` .